valinsky/hugo_blog/content/posts/markdown-cheatsheet-hugo-shortcodes.md

 No language
 ```
     ```
     No language indicated, so no syntax highlighting.
-    But let's throw in a <b>tag</b>.
+    Still looks nice.
     ```
 ```
 ```
 No language indicated, so no syntax highlighting.
-But let's throw in a <b>tag</b>.
+Still looks nice.
 ```

 Pro tip: in order to escape the backtick ` use 4 spaces before your code.